ros-navigation/navigation2/low_accel_notes.md

 ![image](./low_accel_graphics/before_linear_accel_closed_loop_low_accel.png) ![image](./low_accel_graphics/after_linear_accel_closed_loop_low_accel.png)

 This is interesting because we see much more smoothness in the acceleration term with unclamped controls, but its limits are not respected at the start during the acceleration phase.
-The clamped controls shows that we stay within the bounds but have an immense amount of chattering.
+The clamped controls shows that we stay within the bounds (roughly, not always) but have an immense amount of chattering.
 I don't fully understand this as fact, but intuitively the additional velocity noise in the unclamped controls is due to the higher noise in the controls used in the softmax (more noise before averaging -> more noise after averaging).
 The jitter in the in the acceleration is removed since the softmax is scoring trajectory points based on clamped values, so it can't see 'how bad its violated' (scoring bad trajectories worse -> less used in final output).

-We see however that the acceleration constraints are being consistently violated.
+We see however that the acceleration constraints are being more consistently violated after unclamping the controls.
 Perhaps this is because the model_dt and control period are not the same.
 The controller_period running at 20 hz (0.05s) but the model_dt used in the optimizer being 0.1s.
 The acceleration limits are applied within the trajectory optimization.
 That means the acceleration constraints applied within the optimizer are simulated twice long as when they're grabbed by the controller to execute (virtually doubling the acceleration limits of cmd_vel out).
 When we make them the same we see the following:

 ![image](./low_accel_graphics/after_linear_accel_closed_loop_low_accel_model_dt_equal_control_freq.png)